weilingx46/workshop-sassy-hugo/README.md

 │   └── post-2.jpg
 ```

-Then you can simply include them in any of your Markdown files:
+Then you can simply include them in any of your Markdown files.
+For example, in `my-first-post.md`:

 ```
+---
+title: "My First Post"
+date: 2018-04-13T12:01:29-04:00
+draft: true
+---

 ![image](/post-1.jpg)

 ```
 Great!